Ricky Williams: Miami Dolphins (second stint)

 On May 11, 2007, an anonymous source reported that Williams had failed a drug test again.
 The source indicated that NFL medical advisors had recommended to the commissioner that Williams not be allowed to apply for reinstatement that September.

 Williams adhered to a strict regimen of multiple drug tests per week in 2007 as part of his attempt to be reinstated by the NFL.
 He practiced yoga, which, he claimed, helped him to stop using marijuana.
 In October 2007, NFL commissioner Roger Goodell granted his request for reinstatement.
 Williams returned for a Monday Night Football game on November 26, 2007.
 He rushed six times for 15 yards before Lawrence Timmons, a Pittsburgh Steelers linebacker, stepped on his right shoulder, tearing his pectoral muscle.
 The next day it was reported that he would miss the rest of the season, and on November 28, Williams was placed on injured reserve.

 Williams bounced back in the 2008 season, rushing for 659 yards on 160 carries and scoring four touchdowns while playing in all 16 games for the Dolphins.
 He and Ronnie Brown ran the Wildcat formation together, resulting in an 11–5 season for the Dolphins.

 In 2009, during the Dolphins ninth game, starting running back Ronnie Brown suffered a season-ending injury, and Williams, at age 32, became the starter for the remainder of the year.
 In Week 11, against the Carolina Panthers, he had 22 carries for 119 yards and two touchdowns to earn AFC Offensive Player of the Week.
 He finished the season with 1,121 yards rushing and a 4.7 yards per carry, along the way setting an NFL record of the longest time span (six years) between 1,000 yard seasons (2003–2009).
 Williams also became only the seventh player in NFL history to begin a season age 32 or older and reach 1,000 yards rushing during that season.

 In the 2010 season, Williams carried 159 times for 673 yards and two touchdowns for the Dolphins while splitting duties, averaging 4.2 yards a carry at the age of 33.

 Baltimore Ravens

 Williams signed a two-year, $2.5 million contract with the Baltimore Ravens on August 8, 2011.
 Williams scored his first touchdown of the season against the Houston Texans on October 16.
 He finished the 2011 season with 444 rushing yards and two rushing touchdowns.
 On January 1, 2012, Williams surpassed the 10,000 career rushing yards mark and became the 26th player in the history of the NFL to do so.

-Retirement

 On February 7, 2012, Williams informed the Ravens of his retirement from the NFL.

-Williams was nominated for the Pro Football Hall of Fame in 2023 and 2024.
+He was nominated for the Pro Football Hall of Fame in 2023 and 2024.